6th AIAA Propulsion Aerodynamics Workshop

 - Develop and enhance practical modeling guidelines and capabilities for CFD prediction of propulsion flow fields.

 - Determine the elements of propulsion aerodynamics that are critical for modeling to enable the development of more accurate prediction methods and tools.

 - Promote education and mentoring of the next generation of propulsion CFD engineers

 - PAW is patterned after the Drag Prediction Workshop (DPW) series.
 Participation in the propulsion workshop studies is not required to attend the workshop; everyone is welcome.

 - Open, unbiased forums are included in the workshop to discuss the results and promote cross-pollination of best practices.

-- PAW-5 Slack channel has been created for participants to use as a platform for collaboration across individual teams, for asking questions to workshop organizers, and for posting workshop-related topics of interest.
+- PAW-6 Slack channel has been created for participants to use as a platform for collaboration across individual teams, for asking questions to workshop organizers, and for posting workshop-related topics of interest.

-Data submissions kindly requested by November 15, 2020.
-Any data submitted after December 1, 2020 will not appear in the workshop summary analysis, but may be shown by the participant in their talk.
+Data submissions are kindly requested by December 10, 2022.
+Any data submitted after December 10, 2022 will not appear in the workshop summary analysis, but may be shown by the participant in their talk.